hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 - to solidify your understanding of accessing and adding elements to an HTML page using JavaScript.

+## Are you already familiar with this?

+Some potential challenge projects:

+- build a group messaging SMS app
+- build a real time chat app that sends you messages over the messaging client when you're online and sends you SMS when you're idle or offline

 ## Understanding the Instagram Workshop

 Here is a live demo <!--TODO--> of what we built in the Instagram workshop.